Nayan172005/trustnet-ai/README.md

 ---

+## 📦 Cloudinary Integration

+Image uploads are now fully powered by **Cloudinary**, a robust cloud-based media management service.
+This integration allows TrustNet to:

+- Store product images securely in the cloud
+- Automatically optimize image URLs for fast frontend rendering
+- Provide high-quality input data for **counterfeit detection using ResNet**

+### 🔍 Why Cloudinary?

+Storing product images in the cloud (vs locally) is essential because:

+- Local files are **not accessible** to remote ML inference servers
+- ResNet-based counterfeit detection requires **reliable access to image URLs**
+- Cloudinary auto-hosts and serves optimized images with versioning and CDN support

+> ✅ This enables our pipeline to process image+metadata using models like ResNet efficiently and at scale.

+---

 ## 💡 UI Enhancements

+- Product images uploaded via Cloudinary and shown on cards
 - Review classification visibly tagged as `Fake` (red badge)
 - Real-time stats with interactive Recharts pie chart
 - Toast/error feedback via console fallback